WebAssembly/spec/spectec/test-prose/TEST.md

   a.
 Let val* be $exec_expr_const(instr_1*)*.
 14. Let m be $allocmodule(module, externval*, val*, ref**).
 15. Let f be { LOCAL: []; MODULE: m; }.
-16. Enter the activation of f with label [FRAME_]:
+16. Enter the activation of f with arity 0 with label [FRAME_]:
   a.
 Execute the sequence (instr_elem*).
   b.
 Execute the sequence (instr_data*).
   c.
 If x is defined, then: